bhaveshtandel17/iOS-A-to-Z/Functional_reactive_programming/RxSwift/Observable/README.md

 <img src="./Files/Single.png" height="100" width="400">

-You can convert an observable sequence to a completable by using the `asSingle()` operator, You can also create a completable sequence by using `Completable.create { ... }`
+You can convert an observable sequence to a completable by using the `asSingle()` operator, You can also create a completable sequence by using `Single.create { ... }`

 A **Completable** will only emit a `.completed` or `.error` event.
 It doesn't emit any values.